phetsims/phet-info/doc/core-description-overview.md

     - Descriptions in accessible paragraphs and lists, and
     - The current accessibleObjectResponse for objects like a slider, number picker, number spinner.

-- Users have many strategeies to read, skim, or scan informtion in the PDOM:
+- Users have many strategies to read, skim, or scan information in the PDOM:
-    -  Read continuously from the top, read line-by-line, read by word, or read by letter to reslove ambiguities.
+    -  Read continuously from the top, read line-by-line, read by word, or read by letter to resolve ambiguities.
     -  Use screen reader hot keys to navigate document structures such as headings, paragraphs and list items.

 - When ready to interact, users have many strategies for finding interactive objects: